 They have an unusual bobtail more closely resembling the tail of a rabbit than that of other cats.
 The breed has been known in Japan for centuries, and it frequently appears in traditional folklore and art.

-According to legend the luckiest colour of Bobtail cat to own is the Mi-ke, it has a tri coloured coat.
+According to legend the luckiest color of Bobtail cat to own is the Mi-ke, it has a tri colored coat.

 Bobtails can be a little dog like enjoying a game of fetch, mischievous and can be seen carrying toys and in their mouth often.
 They’re a strong healthy breed that lives to an average age of 15 – 17 years old.

 Daiki: It means big, great, and valuable.

 Isamu: Masculine name meaning brave.

 Kenta: Healthy or strong.
-It can also mean as thick and big.
+It can also mean thick and big.